Yoweri Museveni - Uganda's president profiled

 In 2001, he had said he would stand down at the next election and one of his tasks would be to choose a successor.

 But he obviously changed his mind and had the constitution amended to let him run for a third term in office in 2006.

-That was the first time he allowed multi-party elections but the outcome was little different.
+That was the first time he allowed multi-party elections but the outcome was the same.

-What has changed is the attitude of Western donors.
+What has changed was the attitude of Western donors.